Table of Contents

 - End-to-end testing tool

-- Tests UI in real browser environments
+- Test UI in real browser environments

 Lighthouse

-- Open-source tool by Google
+- An open-source tool by Google

-- Audits performance, SEO, accessibility
+- Audit performance, SEO, and accessibility

 10. API Tools